Songonge/Data-Analytics-Tips/Strategies-to-Achieve-More.md

 > [!Tip]
 > Here is how you can shift your thoughts:
-> * Think of rejections as redirections.
+> :green_circle: Think of rejections as redirections.
-> * Take failures as opportunities to learn.
+> :green_circle: Take failures as opportunities to learn.
-> * Picture little progress as a foundation for something big.
+> :green_circle: Picture little progress as a foundation for something big.
-> * See other people's success as motivation.
+> 🟢 See other people's success as motivation.

 Showing up every day, not only when I feel like it, and doing the little I can do.
 My [LinkedIn](https://www.linkedin.com/in/edwigesongong/) is an example.